babelouest/glewlwyd/README.md

 ## Core API

-The full core REST API documention is available in the [API documentation](docs/API.md)
+The full core REST API documentation is available in the [API documentation](docs/API.md)

 ## Plugins architecture